gvalentini85/betrack-cli/README.rst

    :alt: Appveyor build status

-A Python command line toolkit to track collective behaviors.
+*A command line toolkit to automatically track collective behaviors.*

 What follow is kept here temporary for reference and come from the skeleton template skele-cli.